Diagnostics and logs

 In addition to radiances and transmittances, JURASSIC can produce a variety of diagnostic output products that are primarily relevant for sensitivity analysis, retrieval development, and scientific interpretation.
 These diagnostics are most commonly generated by the kernel and retrieval applications.

-This page provides an overview of the available diagnostic outputs and their interpretation.
+This page provides an overview of diagnostic outputs, matrix products, and runtime log messages.

 Overview of diagnostic products